Substitute House Bill No. 5219

 Be it enacted by the Senate and House of Representatives in General Assembly convened:

 Section 1.
-Section 45a-690 of the general statutes is repealed and the following is substituted in lieu thereof (Effective from passage):
+Section 29-161q of the 2018 supplement to the general statutes is repealed and the following is substituted in lieu thereof (Effective July 1, 2018):

 (a) Any security service or business may employ as many security officers as such security service or business deems necessary for the conduct of the business, provided such security officers are of good moral character and at least eighteen years of age.

 (b) No person hired or otherwise engaged to perform work as a security officer, as defined in section 29-152u, shall perform the duties of a security officer prior to being licensed as a security officer by the Commissioner of Emergency Services and Public Protection, except as provided in subsection (h) of this section.
 Each applicant for a license shall complete a minimum of eight hours training in the following areas: Basic first aid, search and seizure laws and regulations, use of force, basic criminal justice and public safety issues.
 The commissioner shall waive such training for any person who, [(A)] while serving in the armed forces or the National Guard, or [(B)] if such person is a veteran, within two years of such person's discharge from the armed forces, presents proof that such person has completed military training that is equivalent to the training required by this subsection, and, if applicable, such person's military discharge document or a certified copy thereof.
 For the purposes of this subsection, "veteran" means any person who was discharged or released under conditions other than dishonorable from active service in the armed forces, "armed forces" has the same meaning as provided in section 27-103, and "military discharge document" has the same meaning as provided in section 1-219.
 The training shall be approved by the commissioner in accordance with regulations adopted pursuant to section 29-161x.